Online Success is a Marathon

 Online Success is Elusive & Difficult

-And I've stated this before -- be you.
-If everything is equal there is only one you and you must be prepared to energetically use you to your advantage.
-By not doing so you are in essence nothing special; just another (fill-in the blanks), just like all the rest.
+And I've said before — be you.
+If everything is equal, there is the only one you and you must be prepared to energetically use yourself to your advantage.
+By not doing so, you are, in essence, nothing special; just another (fill in the blanks), just like all the rest.
 Not something that will stand out and be noticed.

 At your service,